gerstung-lab/Delphi/README.md

 If you are interested in using your own data, please refer to the `data/README.md` file for the details on how to transform it into a Delphi-compatible format.

-The synthetic dataset that is available in the `data/ukb_simulated_data/` is already in the desired format and can be used for model training demo.
+The synthetic dataset that is available in the `data/ukb_simulated_data/` is already in the desired format and can be used for the model training demo.

 ## Training